What we now know as Birchall Blackburn Law was originally Birchall & Co, a small sole practitioner practice founded by Mr Dennis Birchall.

 Dennis Birchall originally began work at the age of 14 with Preston solicitor Edwin Napthen.
 He then volunteered for the Royal Ordnance Corps and was involved in the North Africa and Sicily campaigns.
 On his return, he joined the practice of Mr Marsden as an articled clerk and took his exams in Guildford in 1947.
 He left this practice shortly after qualifying and set up on his own as Birchall & Co in the early 1950s.
 His first office was a small room above an accountant’s firm on Cannon Street in Preston.
 For several weeks no work came in.
 Finally he had a breakthrough when a client of his former firm needed a lease drawing up urgently and all the other solicitors in Preston were closed for the Whitsun holiday.

-The firm began to grow the firm moved to an office in Glover’s Court in Preston.
-The practice dealt mainly with conveyancing, but as litigation cases came in the firm dealt with what was the first case based on a defence of diminished responsibility.
+The firm began to grow and moved to an office in Glover’s Court in Preston.
+The practice dealt mainly with conveyancing, but as litigation cases came in the firm dealt with whichever was the first case based on a defence of diminished responsibility.
 It also handled an early Thalidomide case.

 David Blackburn began his legal career in commerce and industry in the 1970s, until he started his own practice in the historic market town of Chorley.
 In April 1973 his practice merged with Birchall & Co and the firm was renamed Birchall Blackburn.